Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/02/javascript-and-noisy-html.md

 ## Noisy HTML

 In this example, what does the anchor tag do?
 Nothing.
-It is just being used to “hold” the JavaScript event.
+It is just being used to "hold" the JavaScript event.
 This is HTML noise (which comes in many flavours).
 You could do exactly the same with this HTML:

 ```html
 <img src="image.png" id="image1">
 ```

-The anchor tag isn’t a magical tag that offers up the ability to add an onclick event handler.
+The anchor tag isn't a magical tag that offers up the ability to add an onclick event handler.
 Any element in your HTML document can have this event added.

 ## Progressive enhancement

-Of course, the noise issue is secondary to another issue with this example: What happens if the user or device doesn’t use JavaScript – or an error occurs somewhere in your JavaScript that prevents any further execution of your code?
+Of course, the noise issue is secondary to another issue with this example: What happens if the user or device doesn't use JavaScript – or an error occurs somewhere in your JavaScript that prevents any further execution of your code?

 Answer: Nothing.